Skip to main content

 Underground Onewheel Racing Rules

-It’s crucial to familiarize yourself with the rules and guidelines to ensure fair competition and an enjoyable experience for all participants!
+Familiarize yourself with the rules and guidelines to ensure fair competition and an enjoyable experience for all participants!

 Time validation is another important aspect, and you can request validation for any Ride Hermes time in question through data review, video evidence, witnesses, or a re-race.